Haydeni0/pi-humidity/raspberrypi_installation.md

 # A sort of guide to how the raspberry pi is set up
-I can't really remember, this is written after I fully set up everything.
+I can't really remember, most of this was written after I fully set up everything.
 I'll write down what I think I did in the correct order, along with some links to the tutorials if possible.

 ### Useful tools on secondary computer
 - Git